Cossham Birth Centre

 Choosing Where to Have Your Baby

-Cossham Birth Centre is temporarily closed for births until the end of February, with women in labour being diverted to the midwife-led unit at Southmead Hospital.
+Cossham Birth Centre is temporarily closed for births until September 2019, with women in labour being diverted to the midwife-led unit at Southmead Hospital.
 For more information read our Cossham Birth Centre Temporary Closure FAQs.

 Cossham Birth Centre, Cossham Hospital, Lodge Road, Kingswood, Bristol BS15 1LF.